mario-iliev/store-me/README.md

 #### Retrieve state on demand

-It's not required to be subscribed to a specific state value in order to access it. **getStoreMe** can be used in various scenarios as you will see in many examples listed here.
+It's not required to be subscribed to a specific state value in order to access it. **getStoreMe** can be used in various scenarios as you will see in the examples listed here.

 In this situation, we want to send some data to the backend on click event.
 Untill the user initiate that click there is no point of having re-renders when the user object or the language changes.
 We can consume the state just when we want it.